Grieg Group: Grieg Investor

-Grieg Investor is a Norwegian based independent institutional investment consulting practice.
+Grieg Investor is a Norwegian-based independent institutional investment consulting practice.
 The company's core business activities are long-term investment policies, manager selection and consolidated reporting.
-Grieg Investor has offices in Oslo, Stavanger and Trondheim. the company is 55% owned by the Grieg Group and 45% by the employees of Grieg Investor.
+Grieg Investor has offices in Oslo, Stavanger, and Trondheim. the company is 55% owned by the Grieg Group and 45% by the employees of Grieg Investor.
 Grieg Investor is authorized and regulated by the Financial Supervisory Authority of Norway (Finanstilsynet).
-Grieg Investor=s clients is purely institutional, such as pension funds, family offices, municipalities, insurance companies and foundations.
+Grieg Investor's clients are purely institutional, such as pension funds, family offices, municipalities, insurance companies and foundations.

 Grieg Shipbrokers

-Grieg Shipbrokers is a leading provider of shipbroking services, and was the first company to be established by the Grieg Group back in 1884.
-Grieg Shipbrokers operates worldwide, with offices in Bergen, Oslo and London, ensuring all clients complete market coverage; advising investors, charterers, shipyards and financial institutions alike through the utilization of a quality, creative and fact-based service.
+Grieg Shipbrokers is a provider of shipbroking services and was the first company to be established by the Grieg Group back in 1884.
+Grieg Shipbrokers operates worldwide, with offices in Bergen, Oslo and London.

-Grieg Seafood ASA
+Grieg Aqua

-Grieg Seafood is one of the world=s leading salmon farming companies, targeting 80,000 tonnes of harvest in 2021 (excluding Shetland) and 130,000 tonnes in 2025.
-Grieg Seafood=s farms are in Finnmark and Rogaland in Norway, British Columbia and Newfoundland in Canada, and Shetland in the UK.
-The company=s headquarters is located in Bergen, Norway.
+Grieg Aqua is one of the world's leading salmon farming companies, targeting 80,000 tonnes of harvest in 2021 (excluding Shetland) and 130,000 tonnes in 2025.
+Grieg Seafood's farms are in Finnmark and Rogaland in Norway, British Columbia and Newfoundland in Canada, and Shetland in the UK.
+The company's headquarters is located in Bergen, Norway.
 More than 1000 people work in the company.
-Sustainable farming practices are the foundation of Grieg Seafood=s operations.
-The lowest possible environmental impact and the best possible fish welfare is both an ethical responsibility and part of the drive toward economic profitability.
-Towards 2025, Grieg Seafood aims for global growth, cost improvements and to evolve from a pure salmon supplier to an partner for selected customers.
+Sustainable farming practices are the foundation of Grieg Seafood's operations.
+The lowest possible environmental impact and the best possible fish welfare are both an ethical responsibility and part of the drive toward economic profitability.
+Towards 2025, Grieg Seafood aims for global growth and cost improvements and to evolve from a pure salmon supplier to a partner for selected customers.
 The company was listed on the Oslo Stock Exchange on 21 June 2007.
 Through Grieg Aqua, the Grieg Group owns 50.17% of the shares in Grieg Seafood.

-Grieg Foundation

-The Grieg Foundation believes that local engagement sparks improvement in people's lives.
-The foundation's role is to empower visionaries, talents and individuals with ideas and a strong sense of purpose and commitment.
-The foundation was established in its present form in 2002, but for generations, the Grieg family has been conscious of leaving footprints, by giving back, by supporting humanitarian, social and cultural aspects of life.
-They are committed to improving the lives of future generations through the support of projects and initiatives that create a meaningful change for individuals and communities.
-Elna-Kathrine Grieg is chair of the board.
-Ingvild Hestad is the general manager.